top of page

 PC: Uday Balwalkar

-Priya Sarukkai Chabria is an Indian award-winning writer of ten books which include poetry, speculative fiction, literary non-fiction, translation and, as editor, two poetry anthologies.
+Priya Sarukkai Chabria is an Indian writer and scholar of fourteen books which span poetry, speculative fiction, literary non-fiction, translation and, as editor, three poetry anthologies.
 Her work across genres is published internationally, and is also extensively anthologised.
+She’s won awards.

 Her books include: